annasen/singlecell_PASseq/README.md

 >  https://www.biorxiv.org/content/10.1101/2024.04.09.588683v2 in section COMPUTATIONAL METHODS, Processing and integration of CEL-Seq2 scRNA-sequencing data

-\* The picture shows only 6 nt barcodes, because it comes from a PAS-seq tube-based experiment.
-There we use 48 different 6nt CEL-Seq2 RT primes.
-However, for plate-based experiments (as is this one), we have a set of 384 8nt CEL-Seq2 RT primers.

 ## Map the fastq data with kallisotbus
 The fastq data were mapped by kallistobus (plate barcodes can be found in _barcodes384.txt_ file).

 ### 1 Download genome
-Download a genome of interest in .fa and .gtf format If you are using ERCC, merge the genome of interest with ERCC.fa and ERCC.gtf, GRCh38p13+ERCC can be found in /vol/moldevbio/veenstra/asenovska/genomes/GRCh38.p13+ERCC/
+Download a genome of interest in .fa and .gtf format.
+If you are using ERCC, merge the genome of interest with ERCC.fa and ERCC.gtf, GRCh38p13+ERCC can be found in /vol/moldevbio/veenstra/asenovska/genomes/GRCh38.p13+ERCC/

 ### 2 Index the genome